Chart Color Schemes

 Allawah is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of November 2025, the estimated population of the suburb of Allawah is around 5,800, reflecting an increase of 449 people since the 2021 Census, which reported a population of 5,351.
-This growth represents an 8.4% increase over four years.
-The resident population estimate of 5,692 by AreaSearch, following examination of the latest ERP data release by the ABS in June 2024, and validation of 11 new addresses since the Census date, indicates a population density ratio of 10,000 persons per square kilometer, placing Allawah in the top 10% of national locations assessed by AreaSearch.
-This high density makes land in the area a highly-sought resource.
-The suburb's growth rate exceeded both the SA4 region (5.5%) and the state level since the 2021 Census, marking it as a growth leader.
-Overseas migration contributed approximately 85% of overall population gains during recent periods.
+As of Nov 2025, the estimated population for the Allawah statistical area (Lv2) is around 5,610 people.
+This figure reflects an increase of 259 individuals since the 2021 Census, which reported a population of 5,351.
+The change was inferred from AreaSearch's estimation of the resident population at 5,510 in Jun 2024, following examination of the latest ERP data release by the ABS, and an additional 11 validated new addresses since the Census date.
+This results in a population density ratio of 9,672 persons per square kilometer, placing Allawah among the top 10% of national locations assessed by AreaSearch.
+The area's growth rate of 4.8% since the census is within 2.7 percentage points of the SA4 region (7.5%), indicating competitive growth fundamentals.
+Overseas migration contributed approximately 85.0% of overall population gains during recent periods, driving primary growth in the area.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year, are utilized.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Projecting forward based on demographic trends, an above median population growth is expected, with the suburb projected to increase by 802 persons to 2041, reflecting a total increase of 13.5% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections, released in 2022 with a base year of 2021, are utilised.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+Based on aggregated SA2-level projections, the Allawah (SA2) is expected to increase by 733 persons to 2041, reflecting a total increase of 16.1% over the 17-year period.

 Frequently Asked Questions - Population